Nagpur: Topography

-Nagpur is located at the exact centre of the Indian subcontinent, close to the geometric center of the quadrilateral connecting the four major metros of India, viz.
+Nagpur is located at the exact centre of the Indian subcontinent, close to the geometric centre of the quadrilateral connecting the four major metros of India, viz.
 Chennai, Mumbai, New Delhi and Kolkata.
 The city has the Zero Mile Stone locating the geographical centre of India, which was used by the British to measure all distances within the Indian subcontinent.

-The city lies on the Deccan plateau of the Indian subcontinent and has a mean altitude of 310.5 meters above sea level.
+The city lies on the Deccan Plateau of the Indian subcontinent and has a mean altitude of 310.5 meters above sea level.
 The underlying rock strata are covered with alluvial deposits resulting from the flood plain of the Kanhan River.
-In some places, these give rise to granular sandy soil.
+In some places, these give rise to granular, sandy soil.
 In low-lying areas, which are poorly drained, the soil is alluvial clay with poor permeability characteristics.
-In the eastern part of the city, crystalline metamorphic rocks such as gneiss, schist and granites are found, while in the northern part yellowish sandstones and clays of the lower Gondwana formations are found.
+In the eastern part of the city, crystalline metamorphic rocks such as gneiss, schist and granites are found, while in the northern part, yellowish sandstones and clays of the lower Gondwana formations are found.

 Nagpur city is dotted with natural and artificial lakes.
 The largest lake is Ambazari Lake.
 Other natural lakes include Gorewada Lake and Telankhedi lake.
 Sonegaon and Gandhisagar Lakes are artificial, created by the city's historical rulers.
 Nag river, Pilli Nadi, and nallas form the natural drainage pattern for the city.
 Nagpur is known for its greenery and was adjudged the cleanest and second greenest in India after Chandigarh in 2010.

 Climate

 Nagpur has tropical wet and dry climate (Aw in Köppen climate classification) with dry conditions prevailing for most of the year.
 It receives about 163 mm of rainfall in June.
 The amount of rainfall is increased in July to 294 mm.
 Gradual decrease of rainfall has been observed from July to August (278 mm) and September (160 mm).
 The highest recorded daily rainfall was 304 mm on 14 July 1994.
 Summers are extremely hot, lasting from March to June, with May being the hottest month.
-Winter lasts from November to February, during which temperatures drop below 10 °C (50 °F).
-The highest recorded temperature in the city was 47.9 °C on 29 May 2013, while the lowest was 3.5 °C on 29 December 2018.
+Winter lasts from November to February, during which temperatures occasionally drop to 10 °C (50 °F).
+The highest recorded temperature in the city was 47 °C on 30 May 2024, while the lowest was 3.1 °C on 29 December 2018.